d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-api.md

 compare different HPO methods.
 Each run of an HPO experiment depends on mostly two sources of randomness, the random effects in each training run (such as random weight initialization or mini-batch ordering) and, as we are going to see in the next sections, the intrinsic randomness of the HPO method itself.
 Hence, when comparing different methods, it is crucial to run each experiment several times and present statistics, such as mean or median, across a population of multiple repetitions of an optimizer based on different seeds of the random number generator.

 To illustrate this, we below compare to methods A and B on some HPO problem.
 Each method was evaluated $N$ times with a different random seed.
 The solid line indicates the average performance of the incumbent across these $N$ repetitions and the dashed line the standard deviation.
-We can see that method A and B perform rougly same up to ~1000 seconds, but method B quickly outperforms A afterwards.
+We can see that method A and B perform roughly the same up to ~1000 seconds, but method B quickly outperforms A afterwards.

 ![Example any-time performance plot to compare two methods A and B](img/example_anytime_performance.png)